 SetRoleSessionExpiration(3600).

 // Optional.
-The external ID.
-This parameter is provided by an external party and is used to prevent the confused deputy problem.
+The external ID of the role.
+This parameter is provided by an external party to represent the role and is used to prevent the confused deputy problem.

 SetExternalId("ExternalId").

 // Optional.
-The endpoint of STS.
 The default value is sts.aliyuncs.com.
-We recommend that you use the STS endpoint of a region that is geographically closest to you to ensure network connectivity.
+We recommend that you use a region-specific STS domain name.
+Select a region that is geographically closer to you to ensure network connectivity.

 SetSTSEndpoint("sts.cn-hangzhou.aliyuncs.com")